~ Established in 1982 ~

 - Student Information and Permission Form.
 This form acknowledges parent/guardian’s authorized participation in school activities for the current school year.
 We do need one for every year enrolled even if there is no changes per licensing requirements.

 - Current Physical (also called General Health Appraisal Form).
-We will need an updated physical every 12 months per licensing requirements.
+We will need an updated physical every 12 months as of the date of the physical per licensing requirements.
 This form certifies that your child is healthy and may participate in all routine activities in school sports, child care or camp program, identifying any restrictions or concerns on the form.
 It requires your pediatrician’s signature.
 Your pediatrician may fax it to 303-795-9520.

 - Emergency Card.
-We will need one every year enrolled even if the information remains the same per licensing requirements.
+This form provides the hospital to treat your child should your child need to be taken to the hospital.
+We will need one every year enrolled with your signature and the date of the current school year even if the information remains the same per licensing requirements.

 - Immunization Record or Exemption.
 We only need one form to enroll, and an updated one if there are any updates within the preschool years.